nc0211/lego_harrypotter_fawkes/README.md

   iv. upload source code to your arduino board
   # Circuit Diagram: <h3>
 ![image](fawkes_circuit_diagram.png)
-3. building your LEGO Fawkes
+3. build your LEGO Fawkes
 4. once the 3D printed base has done, assemble it with your circuit and Fawkes

 You are done.
 Try to press your remote controller and enjoy!